-If those affected are mainly the innovators and venture capitalists in the blockchain ecosystem, the boom-and-bust cycle may not create enough pain for potentially drastic, although required, changes in institutions.
-These cycles may be a curiosity in the eyes of the outsiders.
-However, there is an increasing interest in the mainstream financial sector, and we may start to hear stories of small everyday investors who lost all their savings in the latest bust.
-Unfortunately, usually, only after many such cases, there is the required push for an institutional change of laws and regulations to address the risks.
-The awareness of the potential recurrent nature of this process is important for the understanding of the blockchain innovation.
-Given that all these innovations are being promoted under the same umbrella of blockchain technology, that may make very confusing, particularly for those who are outside of the ecosystem, to understand at which stage the various innovations are.
-Innovations on the "new thing" will be in the irruption and frenzy phases while the previous innovations will be a deployment period.
-Governments and their regulators, and civil society at large may be asking for, studying, and proposing new regulations and laws that could address the previous boom and bust, but not the potential new one.
+Awareness of the potential recurrent nature of this process is important for the understanding of the blockchain innovation.
+Given that all these innovations are being promoted under the same umbrella of blockchain technology, that may make it very confusing, particularly for those who are outside of the ecosystem, to understand at which stage the various innovations are.
+Innovations on the "new thing" will be in the irruption and frenzy phases, while the previous innovations will be a deployment period.
+Governments and their regulators, and civil society at large may be asking for, studying and proposing new regulations and laws that could address the previous boom and bust, but not a potential new one.
 Thus, it could create a situation in which regulators are constantly behind the curve, ever pressed to understand how to deal with the latest bust while the new one is already in the process of gestation.

-Many of the innovations, as discussed in previous sections, are global in nature.
+Many of the innovations, as discussed in previous chapters, are global in nature.
 By focusing on the financial sector, they ride the long wave of the globalization of financial services that has been the reality of the past decades.
 New regulation and institutional change in such a globalized environment are extremely challenging.
-It would require a strengthening of international cooperation on finance and political will to tackle hard problems such as financial evasion.
+It would require a strengthening of international cooperation on finance and political will to tackle difficult problems, such as financial evasion.

 Governments and regulators in developing countries usually face additional challenges due to low capacity and resources to keep abreast of the developments in the technology and the innovation ecosystem.
-There is an urgent need to support these governments, particularly in low- and lower-income developing countries, including the least developed countries, in building their national capacities in engaging with blockchain innovation.
+There is an urgent need to support these Governments, particularly in low- and lower-income developing countries, including the least developed countries, in building their national capacities in engaging with blockchain innovation.

-A new techno-economic revolution driven by blockchain and other Industry 4.0 technologies also offers a window of opportunity for some countries to catch up and others to forge ahead.
-It was during the "Age of steal, electricity and heavy engineering" in the late 1800s that the United States and Germany overtook Britain in the technological leadership, and it was at the beginning of the "Age of information and telecommunications" in the 1970s and 80s that countries in Asia such as the Republic of Korea and Singapore inserted themselves into the production of electronics with a large scope for productivity gains and increasing returns of scale (Perez, 2002).
+A new technological-economic revolution driven by blockchain and other Industry 4.0 technologies also offers a window of opportunity for some countries to catch up and others to forge ahead.
+It was during the "Age of steal, electricity and heavy engineering" in the late 1800s that what are currently Germany and the United States overtook the then Great Britain in technological leadership, and it was at the beginning of the "Age of information and telecommunications" in the 1970s and 80s that countries in Asia such as the Republic of Korea and Singapore inserted themselves into the production of electronics with a large scope for productivity gains and increasing returns of scale (Perez, 2002).
 A potential new technological revolution may offer the same opportunities for developing countries that are able to strategically diversify their economies into sectors that are associated with the new paradigm.
-Catching up would increase real incomes and government finances that could be used to accelerate the progress towards the SDGs.
+Catching up would increase real incomes and government finances that could be used to accelerate the progress towards the Sustainable Development Goals.